TradeTrust/documentation/docs/advanced/aws-kms/did-sign-demo.md

 };
 ```

-Then sign the document (make sure to wrap it first):
+Then sign the document (make sure to wrap document first):

 ```
 signDocument(